Rapier Marshal 101 Class Outline

 - Provide new marshals with the mental toolkit necessary to manage fights and uphold armor and weapons standards in potentially stressful situations

-- REMEMBER: MITs are NOT marshals and cannot, on their own, monitor fights, inspect weapons, or sign off on paperwork.
+- An MIT cannot, on their own, monitor fights, inspect weapons, or sign off on paperwork.

 - This class